Three Link

 Synchronism

-When we have cases where there is more than one operation to transform a product, there is naturally a sequence to follow between them.
-There is no way to pack the product before painting or assembling.
-The manufacturing script is the reference for this order between the activities.
-But the CRP cannot handle this aspect of synchronism.
-Usually this is treated in two ways.
-At first, it carries all operations in the same capacity period.
-However, depending on the line that is formed in each process, a later process should be allocated in the next period and its expected delivery date should be changed and what happens is the delay of this production order.
-In other cases, especially when process times are longer or there are many operations, it is defined that a set of operations will be in period 1, while another will be in period 2, and so on.
-A sequential logic in time is created, which is good, but the usual consequence of this scaling turns out to be a great dilution of production.
-Total lead teams increase, the real value aggregation time on this total becomes low, and the stock in the process consequently also rises.
-This second scenario tends to generate less delays, but at the expense of system -created inefficiency.
+When there is more than one operation to transform a product, there is naturally a sequence to follow between them.
+It's impossible to package the product before painting or assembling it.
+The Manufacturing Schedule is the reference for this order between activities.
+However, the CRP doesn't handle this synchronization aspect well.
+Typically, this is handled in two ways.
+First, it loads all operations into the mescapacity period.
+However, depending on the queue that forms in each process, a subsequent process would be allocated to the next period, and its expected delivery date would be changed, resulting in a delay in this Production Order.
+In other cases, especially when process times are longer or there are many operations, one set of operations is defined as being in period 1, while another is in period 2, and so on.
+This creates a sequential logic over time, which is good, but the usual consequence of this scheduling is a significant dilution of production.
+Total production leadmes increase, the time to add real value to this total becomes shorter, and work-in-process inventories consequently also rise.
+This second scenario tends to generate fewer delays, but at the expense of creating inefficiencies in the system.

 Finite capacity and restrictions